Murphy to hold COVID-19 briefing Friday

 Gov. Phil Murphy on Friday will hold a COVID-19 briefing at 1 p.m.

-Joining the governor will be Department of Health Commissioner Judy Persichilli, State Epidemiologist Dr. Christina Tan, State Police Superintendent Colonel Patrick Callahan, and Acting Department of Education Commissioner Dr. Angelica Allen-McMillan to Hold Coronavirus Briefing
+Joining the governor will be Department of Health Commissioner Judy Persichilli, White House Task Force on Health Equity Chair Dr. Marcella Nunez-Smith, State Police Superintendent Colonel Patrick Callahan, and State Epidemiologist Dr. Christina Tan.

 The briefing can be watched here.